ETC5513-2025/assignment-3-reproducible-reporting-alz-alliance/README.md

 ## AI Acknowledgement

-We used ChatGPT to help with data wrangling and visualization, as well as report writing and format, specifically, incorporating template in report and presentation, understanding methodology and the structure for a good methodology, and cross-referencing between sections.
+We used ChatGPT to help with data wrangling and visualization, as well as report writing and format, specifically, incorporating template in reproducible report and presentation, understanding methodology and the structure for a good methodology, and cross-referencing between sections.